1RedOne/PSReddit/README.md

 ![approve oAuth and away you go!](https://github.com/1RedOne/PSReddit/blob/master/img/Approve.png)

  Credentials persist in secure storage and are automatically imported when you use a cmdlet in this module.

+ Once connected, you can connect to any of the endpoints [listed in the Reddit API Documentation here.](https://www.reddit.com/dev/api)

     Get-RedditAccount